 Claim Key.
-The CBOR map key used to identify a claim.
+The CBOR map key or JSON name used to identify a claim.

 Claim Value.
-The CBOR map value representing the value of the claim.
+The CBOR map or JSON object value representing the value of the claim.

 CWT Claims Set.
-The CBOR map that contains the claims conveyed by the CWT.
+The CBOR map or JSON object that contains the claims conveyed by the CWT or JWT.